MatthieuBruh/StockManager/README.md

 ## 1. Introduction
 Stock Manager is a Java Spring application that allows you to manage: product stocks, supplier and customer orders, and your employees.

-It has been developed in the context of the Bachelor's thesis of Matthieu Brühwiler at the [University of Applied Sciences Haaga-Helia](https://www.haaga-helia.fi/en) in the spring of 2023.
+It was developed in the context of the Bachelor's thesis of Matthieu Brühwiler at the [University of Applied Sciences Haaga-Helia](https://www.haaga-helia.fi/en) in the spring of 2023.

 This application is a starting point for a stock management system.
-It is possible to use it like this, but it is recommended to adapt it to your needs.
-You are free to modify the code as you wish, however, you must respect the license.
+It is possible to use it like this, but adapting it to your needs is recommended.
+You are free to modify the code as you wish.
+However, you must respect the license.

 The application is a backend application that uses a MariaDB database.
 It is possible to interact with the system using the provided REST API.
-The author highly recommends using a frontend application to interact with the system.
-For the moment, the author has not developed a frontend application, but it is planned to do so in the future.
+The author highly recommends using a front-end application to interact with the system.
+For the moment, the author has not developed a front-end application, but it is planned to do so in the future.

 ---
 ---